gorttar/fs_test_task/specification.md

 1. There are only rare practical cases of byte stream access to files (really big files) so all access operations should consume/return **byte[]** or **data.ByteArray**
 1. Specification should be extended in order to support ls operation on directories
-1. All special values should be returned using **data.Either** monad instead of checked exceptions
+1. All special values should be returned using **data.either.Either** monad instead of checked exceptions
 1. copy/move/delete operations on directories should affect it's subtree as well